OTGApps/motion-takeoff/README.md

 end
 ```

-The `Takeoff::Reminders.schedule` method takes a hash of options that are send to the `UILocalNotification`. `body` and `fire_date` are required and will raise an exception if you try to schedule a notification without those teo options.
+The `Takeoff::Reminders.schedule` method takes a hash of options that are send to the `UILocalNotification`. `body` and `fire_date` are required and will raise an exception if you try to schedule a notification without those two options.
 Here's all the default options:

 ```ruby
 {